Learn why it's so much more than just practice tests

 - Create a personalized study plan to keep yourself accountable

-- Work through three (3) full-length SSAT practice tests, with detailed answers and explanations to every question
+- Work through two (2) full-length SSAT practice tests, with detailed answers and explanations to every question

 - Take notes on question type and content